h4cktoria/Marinette/README.md

 **A**: TL;DR: Best for the players' and developers' freedom

-I've figured no one cares about license of your application in Grey Hack, so I've decided I want to give users complete freedom over the application.
-You got it from github?
-You're free to do whatever you want with it.
+I've figured no one cares about license of your application in Grey Hack, so I've decided I want to give users complete freedom over Marinette.
+You've got her from github?
+You're free to do whatever you want with her.
 You've hacked another player and stealen the sources?
 You're free to do whatever you want.
-You've got the source by exploiting a game?
+You've got the sources by exploiting a game?
 Yes, you guessed it, you're still free to do whatever you want.
 Full source availability also means I'll try my best so that it's leakage doesn't mean a game over for the user

 **Q: Why the Reliable way is so tedious?**